mtigchelaar/hello-world/README.md

 # hello-world

-A repository to practice using git(hub) with.
+This github repository is just a way to practice creating branches and committing changes to the master.
+These are just some edits to the README file to do just that.